tywalch/electrodb/README.md

 }
 ```

 **"item":**  Similar to "named", however without the Entity's "identifiers".
 If two Entities with a service have otherwise identical index definitions, using the "item" pager option can result in errors while paginating a Collection.
-If this is not a concern with your Service, or you a paginating with only an Entity, this option could be preferable because it has fewer properties.
+If this is not a concern with your Service, or you are paginating with only an Entity, this option could be preferable because it has fewer properties.

 ```javascript
 // {pager: "item"}